Heading To San Luis Obispo

 It was a long drive to St Luis Obispo from our stay in Temecula.
 A stop in Santa Barbara for a late lunch put us into our hotel after sunset.
 And we left early on our last day.
 We really had a short stop to explore the California coast around Cambria.

 We squeezed in what we could to explore the California coast around Cambria.
 But we saw enough to know that we want to return to this region and stay awhile.
-The coast always draws us.
+The California coast always draws us.
 We wanted to do wine tastings in Paso Robles.
 And we missed the pink champagne cake at the Madonna Resort.
 All great reasons to plan a return visit to Cambria.

 Did you explore the California coast around Cambria?
 What was your favourite spot?